 Explore the origins of our universe, deepen your understanding of the workings of microscopic phenomena, and find new connections between your major and the broad physics curriculum.
-A minor in physics affords students the opportunity to explore many different areas of study; over half of the minor’s total credits are reserved for elective courses.
-From theoretical mechanics to quantum physics to astrophysics, this flexibility provides students with a chance to explore their interests within the field.
-In our rapidly evolving global technological landscape, a broader and deeper physics background provides a valuable look into the inner workings of our world.
+A minor in physics affords students the opportunity to explore many areas of study; over half of the minor’s total credits are reserved for elective courses.